joereynolds/the-check-republic/README.md

 check-republic/
 └── checks
     └── low-battery
-        ├── check.sh
+        ├── check
         └── config.lua
 ```

-Note the `check.sh` file.
+Note the `check` file.
 This is where our check is performed.
 It can be in
 any language.
 As long as you return the appropriate exit code (0 for success,
 1 for failure), `check-republic` will know what to do.